Page 7: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 A few more pics from Scorpion Bay.

-We planned on pitching our tent but a palapa was open to rent, we took it.
-The palapas are a lot cooler inside during the day and have a great view of the bay.
+The plan is to pitch our tent but a palapa is open for rent, we take it.
+The palapas are much cooler inside during the day and have a great view of the bay, OK---can do.

 The palapas are comfortable, sleep 6 or more people but are a little expensive.
-Bringing candles and bug spray greatly added to our comfort level.
+Bringing candles and bug spray greatly added to the comfort level.

-We were inside playing cards one day when a bunch of powdery stuff falls from the palm branch ceiling.
-We looked around on the floor and found a small tarantula.
-The first night at the cantina there was a huge tarantula crawling around the floor.
-I guess they’re common here and come out every night.
+While inside playing cards one day a bunch of powdery stuff falls from the palm branch ceiling.
+We look around on the floor and find a ping-pong ball sized tarantula spider.
+The first night at the cantina there was a huge tarantula crawling around the floor and everyone was checking it out.
+I guess they're common here and come out every night.
 Whoa...

-This guy practically flew right at Heidi’s feet while we were eating some canned corn and tortillas.
-It didn’t want any food but sure seemed like it wanted something.
+This guy practically flew right at Heidi's feet while we are eating some canned corn and tortillas.
+It didn't want any food but sure seemed like it wanted something.
+Maybe it knew we liked birds.

-The surfing in the bay was poor but people were enjoying the water anyway.
+The surfing in the bay is poor today but people are enjoying the water anyway.

-We took a long walk along the coast.
+A long walk along the coast.
 This stretch of coast is all under development for practically as far as you can see.
-We were told that a few years ago plots were selling for around $50K.
+The word is that a few years ago plots were selling for $50K US.
 Now the same plots are selling for $80K to over $100K.
 There is no AC power out here or anywhere in Scorpion Bay.
-Any power comes from diesel generators, solar cells, wind generators or some combination.
-All the water has to trucked in.
-I’m sure this is why the prices for lodging and camping are expensive.
+All the power comes from diesel generators, solar cells, wind generators or some combination.
+All the water is trucked in.
+I'm sure this is why the prices for lodging and camping are expensive here.

 .Scorpion Bay and the village of San Juanico originated as and still is a fishing village.

-The fishing boats head out while it is still dark and start returning between Noon and 2:00PM.
-Standing on the cliffs overlooking the bay we can see what looks like coral reefs but they are actually huge schools of fish.
+Fishing boats head out while it is still dark and start returning between Noon and 2:00PM, it fun to watch it all happen from out doorway.
+Standing on the cliffs overlooking the bay is what looks like coral reefs but they are actually huge schools of fish.
 Sometimes the fishing boats will stop on their way out and fish at one of the schools.
 One morning Heidi and I saw over a dozen Dolphins surfacing around one of the fish schools.
-It was fun watching four or more Dolphins all surface in unison over and over.
+It is fun watching four or more Dolphins all surface in unison over and over and over.
+Wow!

-The 20 miles of dirt road south of town didn’t get any easier to ride.
-I kept the speed way down which helped on the washboards but made the deep sand more difficult.
-Sometimes in deep sand we fishtailed from one side of the road to the other before bringing it under control.
+The 20 miles of dirt road south of town didn't get any easier to ride.
+I kept the speed way down which helps on the washboards but makes the deep sand more difficult.
+Sometimes in deep sand we fishtaile from one side of the road to the other before bringing it under control.
 The greater speed causes increased inertia on the wheels which make the wheels track better in deep sand.
-This was not fun with my precious cargo on back but I kept the speed down anyway.
-If we are going to ‘dump it’ it will be a slow dump.
+This was not fun with my precious cargo on back so I keep it slow anyway.
+If we are going to 'dump it' it will be a slow dump.

-During one rest stop this truck with locals stopped to make sure we didn’t need any help.
-That made us feel good knowing that even out here in the middle of nowhere we could get help if we needed it.
+During one rest stop this truck with locals stopped to make sure we don't need any help.
+That makes us feel great knowing that even out here in the middle of nowhere we can get help if we need it.

-The scenery didn’t get any less beautiful on the way back either.
-Making it back to Ciudad Insurgentes meant we would be pushing our bike close to its gas range limit.
-When we hit the paved road we turned left to La Purisima, the opposite direction we needed to go.
-The map said this town had gas.
+The scenery doesn't get any less beautiful on the way back.
+If we try to maker it back to Ciudad Insurgentes means we will be pushing our gas range limit.
+When we hit the paved road we turned left to La Purisima, the opposite direction we need to go.
+The map says this town has gas.

 La Purisima is an oasis in the middle of a barren desert.
 Miles of fig palm trees.

-No one was around to sell us any gas.
-I asked a woman walking down the street if there is any gas in town.
-She said “NO” but described a place where we could buy some.
-Then a police officer drove by in a truck and said there was no gas in town and described a place 7 or 8 kilometers out of town where we could buy some.
-We didn’t have a good feeling about finding the place so we just turned it around and made a run for Ciudad Insurgentes.
-I had confidence we would make it if I kept our speed down and held the throttle steady.
+No one is around to sell us gas.
+I ask a woman walking down the street if there is any gas in town.
+She says no but described a place where we can buy gas.
+Then a police officer drives by in a truck and says there is no gas in town and described a place 7 or 8 kilometers out of town where we can buy gas.
+We don't have a good feeling about finding this gas place so we turn it around and make a run for Ciudad Insurgentes.
+I have confidence we will make it if I keep our speed down and hold the throttle steady.

-There was still water on the road but a lot less then when we came through here four days ago.
+There is still water on the road but a lot less then when we came through here four days ago.
 No problem.

 La Paz:

-We scan or a hotel on our way into town.
+We scan for a hotel on our way into town.
 Bike security and affordability is the priority.
 A few blocks from the malecon we find a hotel with a pool.
-The guy at the front desk said we could pull the bike right into the lobby.
-The price was $57.
-We decided to look for something more in our price range.
+The guy at the front desk says to pull the bike right into the lobby.
+The price is $57, not in our price range.
 Next we find a place just off the malecon for $35 / night.
-The guy at the front desk there also said we could pull the bike right into the lobby.
-I said “If it will fit we will take it” We were too wide to fit and had to continue looking.
+The guy at the front desk there also says we could pull the bike right into the lobby.
+I say "If it will fit we will take it" We were too wide to fit and had to continue looking.

 Heidi spotted a hotel on our way into town that looked like it had a secure court yard.
 We head back a few miles and pull into Hotel Calafia. $33/night, king size bed, pool, restaurant and a very friendly feel.
 We are set.

-We made it into town too late to get our bike cleared through customs.
-The office is open from 8:00AM to 2:00PM Monday through Thursday.
+It is too late to get our bike cleared through customs, the office is open from 8:00AM to 2:00PM Monday through Thursday.
 Bummer, we have to wait until Monday before we can cross to mainland Mexico on the ferry.
-We were hoping to meet up with Conchita and Brian in Mazatlan.
-If they are on schedule we will miss seeing them :(
+The plan is to meet up with Conchita and Brian in Mazatlan.
+If they are on schedule we will miss them :(

 I like the rule Horizonsunlimited.com teaches.
-‘Plan on achieving only one task per day while on the road’.
-We got our one task accomplished and are now free to just enjoy the rest of the day, sweeet…
+'Plan on achieving only one task per day while on the road'.
+Our one task accomplished we are now free to just enjoy the rest of the day, sweeet…

-The malecon is only a few miles away from our hotel.
-We take off on foot and start enjoying the sights and culture of La Paz, Mexico.
+The malecon is only a few miles away from the hotel, a perfect hike in our book and the best to enjoying the sights and culture of La Paz, Mexico.

 La Paz